WhyToReinventTheWheel/Html/JavaScripts.md

 			}
 		};
 		document.getElementById("demo").innerHTML = person.fullName();
+	* var person = {firstName:"John", lastName:"Doe", age:50, eyeColor:"blue"}
+		var x = person;  // This will not create a copy of person. x.age = 10;      // This will change both x.age and person.age
+		delete person.age;   // or delete person["age"];
 # Function
 	function myFunction(p1, p2) {
 		return p1 * p2;              // The function returns the product of p1 and p2